Falling Out of Love—and What to Do About It!

 When we first fall in love, our partner can do no wrong.
 And in the honeymoon cycle, we spend hours talking into the wee hours of the night.
 We can't wait to spend time with our partner.
 We're interested in their thoughts, feelings, perspectives, and experiences.

 Don't let the little annoyances take the spark out of your love.
 Don't let your busy lives steal away connection and an appreciation for your partner.
 Nurturing relationships is critical.
+Love deliberately!

-Kissing releases oxytocin and bonds a couple together
+Kissing releases oxytocin and bonds a couple together.

 LOVE ACTION #4: Practice mindful loving.